One-Language/Example/README.md

 # Example

-Some example code of ET Programming Language.
+Some of the example code or project of **ET** Programming Language.